ninakersten/Masterthesis/README.md

 Furthemore the models of the real-life course-time data are evaluated by a AUROC-Score (Area Under the Curve).
 Therefore a tool of the DREAM-Challenge platformis provided called DREAMTools, a python package for scoring collaborative challenges.

+First the WORKFLOW for the Example-data is shown and second is the WORKFLOW for the real-life course-time data of the DREAMCHALLENGE.

 Requirements:

 - Python 3.5.2 (default, Nov 23 2017, 16:37:01)